young woman looking out window

-When you choose your low cost drug rehab, you’re going to find that there is a limited period of time when you won’t have contact with the outside world.
-At first, you may see this as a sort of punishment, but, for many people, it’s actually a bit of relief.
+When you choose to enter a recovery center for residential treatment, you’re going to find that there is a limited period of time when you won’t have contact with the outside world.
+At first, you may see this as a sort of punishment, but for many people, it’s actually a bit of relief.

 Dealing with Detox